Once-Off SEO Project vs Ongoing SEO: Which One Produces Better Outcomes?

 What is the biggest sign that ongoing SEO is necessary?

 The strongest sign is repeated drift.
-If the business keeps losing momentum because pages age, new content is not added, releases create technical noise, or reporting never stabilizes, the problem is operational rather than once-off.
+If the business keeps losing momentum because pages age, new content is not added, releases create technical noise, or reporting stays unstable, the problem is operational rather than once-off.

 Final take